edison914/Ab-Clone-Express/README.md

   <!--!!END_ADD -->
   * Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response: If you ARE NOT the owner of the spot. - done
   * Status Code: 200
   * Headers:
     * Content-Type: application/json